Kenzo Suzuki: World Wrestling Entertainment (2004–2005)

 In 2004, Suzuki signed a developmental contract with World Wrestling Entertainment (WWE) and was assigned to their developmental territory Ohio Valley Wrestling (OVW) in February.
-Originally, Suzuki was scheduled to debut on the Raw brand in May under the ring name Hirohito, a Japanese patriot who held anti-American views.
-However, the gimmick was dropped, and Suzuki as well as his valet and legitimate wife Hiroko were instead moved to the SmackDown! brand.
+Originally, Suzuki was scheduled to debut on the Raw brand in May under the ring name Hirohito.
+He was to be presented as the grandson of Emperor Michi Hirohito, who ruled Japan during World War II.
+He would portray a Japanese patriot, holding anti-American views and wanting revenge on America for the atomic bombings of Hiroshima and Nagasaki.
+However, the gimmick was dropped after the first vignette aired on the April 19, 2004 edition of Raw.
+Suzuki and his wife, Hiroko, reportedly told Vince McMahon directly that it would be extremely offensive in Japan and cause big problems for the company doing future business there.
+Suzuki also told Bruce Prichard that Emperor Hirohito was not as beloved in Japan as they thought.

+Suzuki and Hiroko were instead moved to the SmackDown! brand.
+Suzuki used his given name and Hiroko was used as his geisha valet.
+Their real-life marriage was not mentioned on television.
 Together, they made their television debut on the June 10 episode of SmackDown!, where Suzuki defeated Scotty 2 Hotty.
 Suzuki then began a short feud with Billy Gunn, which ended with Suzuki defeating Gunn at The Great American Bash.
 On the July 15 episode of SmackDown!, Suzuki, René Duprée, and Booker T defeated John Cena in a 3-on-1 elimination match. on the July 29 episode of SmackDown!, Suzuki competed in an 8-man elimination match for the vacant United States Championship, which was won by Booker T. On the September 2 episode of SmackDown!, Suzuki, Duprée and Booker T lost to Cena, Rob Van Dam and Rey Mysterio.